-Moreover, the purpose of doing a breakeven analysis is to determine exactly when you can expect your business to cover all expenses and start generating a profit—which is a crucial milestone in the early days of any startup business.
+Conducting a breakeven analysis is important to determine precisely when you can expect your business to cover all expenses and start generating a profit.
+This is a pivotal milestone in the early days of any startup business.

-Setting a Price That Helps Your Business Hit Breakeven
+Setting a Price to Get to Breakeven

 Breakeven Point = Fixed Costs / (Unit Selling Price - Variable Costs)

 This calculation will clearly show you how many units of a product you must sell in order to break even.
-You've recovered all costs associated with producing your product, both variable and fixed, when you've reached this point.
+You've recovered all costs associated with producing your product, both variable and fixed when you've reached this point.

 Unit Contribution Margin = Sales Price - Variable Costs

 Costs change over time, so it's recommended to record this information in a spreadsheet where you can easily make adjustments.
 It also lets you play with different pricing options and easily calculate the resulting breakeven point.
 If you want to give yourself a goal of a certain profit, say $1 million, then work backward to see how many units you would have to sell to hit that number.